Saturday, September 27, 2014

 Beautiful Beach at Puri, Orissa

 If you get hungry and thirsty go the road that goes behind the lines of hotels on the center of Marine drive road.
 Enter this road and you get tea, coffee, snacks and bottles of water.
 Some of the snacks are local variety.
 A few shops sell 'sari, chader and gamchhas'.
 Along the Marine drive road you can get a cab or auto for local transport or site seeing.
-Outside Puri places of religious or tourist attractions are Chilka lake, City of Bhubaneswar (Famous for Lingaraja Temple) and Sun-Temple of Konark.
+Outside Puri places of religious or tourist attractions are Chilka lake, City of Bhubaneswar (Famous for Lingaraja Temple), and the Sun-Temple of Konark.

 राम चंडी मंदिर